 Swim with sea turtles, school of jacks, barracudas, and more marine animals on the waters of Balicasag Island in Bohol.
 You can easily explore the underwater gems of the island when you book Bohol diving packages.
 But before you dive into Balicasag Island’s pristine waters, prepare for the adventure and read about where to stay and what you can expect during the trip.
 Learn where the dive sites are and what marine creatures and underwater sights you can see there in this article.

-Within the Central Visayas Region of the Philippines is an island province called Bohol, one of the top tourist destinations in the Philippines and tourist spot in Visayas, where you will find the unique natural wonder called Chocolate Hills, tarsier sanctuaries, and other eco-tourism and heritage sites with Hispanic influence.
+Within the Central Visayas Region of the Philippines is an island province called Bohol, one of the top tourist destinations in the Philippines and tourist spot in Visayas, where you will find the unique geographical natural wonder called Chocolate Hills, tarsier sanctuaries, and other eco-tourism and heritage sites with Hispanic influence.
 Bohol is just one of the many reasons why you should visit the Philippines.

 Tagbilaran City is its capital.
-Right at Bohol’s south-western tip is Panglao Island, an island made of Maribojoc limestone.
+Right at Bohol’s southwestern tip is Panglao Island, an island made of Maribojoc limestone.
 Panglao has become one of the more popular tourist destinations in Bohol which is one of the reasons why the airport moved there (previously from Tagbilaran City).
 If you're planning how to get to Bohol, take note that the new airport’s name is Bohol-Panglao International airport.

 Panglao includes several small islands that are famous for island hopping in the Philippines.
-One of these islands is called Balicasag found 8.5km south-west off of Panglao, one of the top tourist spots in Bohol.
+One of these islands is called Balicasag found 8.5km southwest off of Panglao, one of the top tourist spots in Bohol.
 Balicasag Island is truly a small, almost perfectly round-shaped island with a diameter of only 600 meters and is declared a marine sanctuary since 1985.

 Balicasag Island is one of the top diving spots in the Philippines for scuba diving tours for certified divers because of its sea turtles and shouldn't be missed when planning your diving tours in the country.

 There is one hotel, a few local restaurants, an open public beach, a chapel, and a lighthouse in Balicasag Island, despite its small size.
-Its vicinity is well known for Bohol Balicasag Island tours like snorkeling and scuba diving.
+Its vicinity is well known for Bohol Balicasag Island tours like snorkeling and scuba diving in Bohol.

 The circumference of the island starts off with a plateau that ranges anywhere from 6 to 18 meters before it actually drops off to a wall, which makes it perfect among snorkelers to get an introductory glimpse of what they may expect from the deep.